stacks-network/docs/src/pages/authentication/building-todo-app.md

 !["Sign in" screen](/images/todos/sign-in.png)

-The above screen will be ommitted if you have an active session with the Stacks app already.
+The above screen will be omitted if you have an active session with the Stacks app already.

 Then you'll be presented with the option to select an existing username associated with your _Secret Key_ or create a new one if you wish to authenticate the app with a different identity and data set: